jfranmatheu/B3D-NSMUI/README.md

 ---
 BRUSH SIZE AND STRENGTH SHORTCUTS
 ---
-LMB up-down and left-right to increase/decrease brush size and brush strength Feature by Jean Ayer aka Vrav
+RMB up-down and left-right to increase/decrease brush size and brush strength Feature by Jean Ayer aka Vrav

 ---